 There is also an option for LA giving -3 at -130.

 As for the game total, BetMGM posted it at 52.5 points.
-Of course, bettors can manipulate what their total is though a wide range of alternate selections.
+Of course, bettors can manipulate what their total is through a wide range of alternate selections.

 Although each side features a notable running back, the Raiders and Chargers rank 25th and 26th, respectively, in rushing yards per game.